nguyenbuitk/python-script/app06_weather_api/README.md

   - **Single Date**: Get temperature for a specific station on a specific date.
   - **All Data**: Retrieve all temperature records for a specific station.
   - **Yearly Data**: Retrieve temperature records for an entire year for a specific station.

+## How to run
+- python3 main.py
+- streamlit run visualize.py